How are Autism Hour and Sensory-Friendly Shopping related? Are they for more than just autistic persons?

 Have you seen a store promote autism hour?
-Do shops in your community promote sensory-friendly shopping times?
-Curious about what autism hour is and means and why it’s popularity is growing?
-Are you surprised when people say they do not have autism, but still shop and come in to shop during autism hour?
-This article provides the answers.
+Alternatively, do shops in your community promote sensory-friendly shopping times?
+Curious about what autism hour is?
+As well as what it means and why it’s popularity is growing?
+Finally, are you surprised when people say they do not have autism, but still shop and come in to shop during autism hour?
+This article provides you with answers.

-Autism is a developmental disorder, which means it starts in early childhood, even infancy, and causes difficulty in daily life.
-Symptoms of autism may only become more apparent as a child grows.
-Autism is life-long.
+First, know that autism is a developmental disorder.
+That means it starts in early childhood, even infancy, and causes difficulty in daily life.
+Furthermore, symptoms of autism may only become more apparent as a child grows.
+Additionally, autism is life-long.

-Autism causes difficulties with a person’s behavior, their communication, their interests and their daily activities.
-People with autism often have difficulty with changes in a daily routine.
-They might want to repeat things, and they might have limited interests.
-They also likely struggle with social situations as well as communicating and finally they often have difficulty with their senses.
+Autism causes difficulties with a person’s behavior, their communication, their interests, and their daily activities.
+As a result, autistic people often have difficulty with changes in daily routines.
+For example, they might want to repeat things, and they might have limited interests.
+What is more, they also likely struggle with social situations.
+As well as communication.
+Finally, and critical to autism hour, they often have difficulty with their senses.

-Given all of these possible difficulties, going out to shop can be especially challenging for people with autism.
+Therefore, given all of these possible difficulties, going out to shop can be a challenge for autistic persons.

-Autism hour is a specific time that designed to be more comfortable for people with autism and their families to go shopping.
-Sometimes more than one store or shopping location join together to offer autism hour at the same time across different places.
+Autism hour is a specific time that designed to be more comfortable for people with autism.
+Furthermore, it helps their families shop with them too.
+For instance, sometimes stores join together to offer autism hour at the same time across different places.

-Sensory friendly shopping is often very similar if not identical to autism hour.
-However there can be differences between them.
+Sensory-friendly shopping is similar to, if not identical to autism hour.
+Nonetheless, there can be differences between them.

-The table below compares autism hour to sensory-friendly shopping.
-In general, sensory friendly shopping aims to make the shopping experience less busy, noisy and bright for shoppers.
+In general, sensory-friendly shopping aims to make the shopping experience less busy, noisy and bright for all shoppers.
 Sensory refers to the senses.
-And friendly refers to making shopping more agreeable and accessible to shoppers.
+Subsequently, friendly refers to making shopping more agreeable and accessible to shoppers.